-If Your Baby Suffered an Injury During Childbirth, Our Team Is Ready to Help You Make a Claim
+If Your Baby Suffered a Brachial Plexus Injury, Our Team Is Ready to Help You Make a Claim

 Erb’s palsy is one of the most common birth injuries, occurring in as many as 2.6 of every 1,000 live births.
 When the brachial plexus (the group of nerves that connect the neck and the arm) is stretched or torn during childbirth, Erb’s palsy is one of the conditions that may result.

 Thankfully, most cases do not cause permanent disability if the baby receives prompt treatment.
-It’s important to contact your doctor if you notice any of the symptoms of the condition, such as:
+However, it’s important to contact your doctor if you notice any of the symptoms of the condition, such as:

 - Lack of sensation in one arm